 There are many factors involved with fibroid tumors.
 These supplements may help to manage fibroids and their accompanying symptoms.

 An exciting study from the National Institutes of Health (NIH) reports that Vitamin D may be a key player in helping to manage fibroid tumors.
 NIH says, "In previous research, the study authors found that Vitamin D inhibited the growth of human fibroid cells in laboratory cultures."
 This is exciting for women because as the researchers point out, this could provide "a promising new lead in the search for non-surgical treatment of fibroids that doesn't [negatively] affect fertility."

-Turmeric Extract contains the powerful antoxidant and liver supporting herb, curcumin, a primary ingredient in Myomin.
+Turmeric Extract contains the powerful antoxidant and liver supporting herb, curcumin.
 It boosts the liver's ability to detox and remove waste, such as excess estrogen, in addition to various other benefits such as promoting a healthy inflammation response.†

 Many women with fibroid tumors are anemic, due to heavy bleeding often caused by fibroids.
 SSS Tonic - a liquid iron supplement, and B-12 MC Spray - a B-vitamin and folic acid supplement, are helpful to raise the iron levels in women who are clinically anemic.

 Heavy bleeding is common among those with uterine fibroids and/or hormone imbalances and may lead to anemia.
 Taking Vitamin A (10,000 IU per day) and an iron supplement together has been reported to help overcome iron deficiency more effectively than iron supplements alone.†